tim-band/manimal/README.md

 The tool cannot currently cope with non-square pixels, or fixed and sliding images with different scalings.

-The tool can cope with multi-gigabyte images.
+The tool can cope with multi-gigabyte images in CZI files.

 The output file specified by `-m` or `--matrix` will be filled with the matrix for transforming the fixed image co-ordinates to